19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (a) a copy of the financial statements certified by the Auditor-General and those statements shall then be published in theGazette; and

-(b) a report by the board on the working of the Authority throughout the financial year and that report shall be published by the Authority.
+(b) a report by the board on the performance of the functions and duties of the Authority throughout the financial year and that report shall be published by the Authority.

+[24/2003 wef 01/01/2004]

 [13/2007 wef 30/06/2007]

 (2) The Authority shall, within 6 months from the close of its financial year, cause the financial statements and the annual report to be presented to Parliament.

+[24/2003 wef 01/01/2004]

 (3) In preparing the financial statements for the purpose of this section, the Authority may comply with accounting standards to the extent that it is, in the opinion of the Authority, appropriate to do so, having regard to the objects and functions of the Authority.